 Located in scenic Central New York, SUNY Morrisville is a model of innovative applied education — a place where students begin crafting exciting careers through real-world experiences.

-Morrisville's 3,000 students, who hail from diverse backgrounds across the state and around the globe, choose from more than 60 bachelor’s and associate degree programs that embrace agriculture, technology, business, social sciences and the liberal arts.
-Among them are strong programs in specialized areas such as renewable energy and resources, aquaculture, automotive technology, equine science, dairy management, nursing, wood technology, resort and recreation management, and information technology.
+Morrisville's 3,000 students, who hail from diverse backgrounds across the state and around the globe, choose from more than 50 bachelor’s and associate degree programs that embrace agriculture, technology, business, social sciences and the liberal arts.
+Among them are strong programs in specialized areas such as renewable energy, environmental conservation, aquaculture, automotive technology, equine science, dairy management, nursing, wood technology, hospitality management and information technology.

 The college’s Norwich Campus, located 30 miles south of Morrisville, also offers associate degree programs in industrious career and technical areas, as well as liberal arts transfer programs.

 As home of the Mustangs, SUNY Morrisville boasts 16 intercollegiate athletics programs which compete at the NCAA Division III level.

 Established in 1908 as a college of agriculture, the institution became a founding member of the State University of New York (SUNY) in 1948 under the name New York State Agricultural and Technical Institute at Morrisville.
 The college underwent various name changes as it expanded its offerings throughout the following decades, before undergoing a new brand identity and establishing the name SUNY Morrisville in 2018.

 A College that Works in a System that Excels